Angus MacAskill

-Angus MacAskill (1825 – 8 August 1863) was a Scottish man.
-In its 1981 edition the Guinness Book of World Records stated he was the strongest man, the tallest non-pathological giant and the largest true giant in recorded history at 7 ft 9 in, he also had the largest chest measurements of any non-obese man at 80 in.
+Angus MacAskill (1825 – 8 August 1863) was a Scottish giant.
+In its 1981 edition, the Guinness Book of World Records stated he was the strongest man, the tallest non-pathological giant and the largest true giant in recorded history at 7 ft 9 in, now equal largest after Olivier Rioux matched his height in 2024.
+He also had the largest chest measurements of any non-obese man at 80 in.
 He is the second tallest verified man from the United Kingdom.

 Early life

 MacAskill was born in the hamlet of Sheabie on the island of Berneray, Uist in the Sound of Harris, Scotland.
 His father was Norman MacAskill, who was tall, and his mother was Christina Campbell.
 He had twelve siblings, several of whom died young, and he was an ordinary-sized baby.
 After several years in Stornoway, Outer Hebrides, the family settled in the fishing community of Englishtown, Cape Breton Island, around 1831.